Skip to content

 Sciurus carolinensis

-Grey squirrels were introduced from North America in the late 1800s as part of the Victorian trend of collecting plants and animals.
-They soon spread across Britain and are now a common species in rural and urban areas.
-The three major impacts are:
+Grey Squirrels were introduced to the UK from North America in the late 1800s as part of the Victorian trend of collecting plants and animals.
+They soon spread across the country and are now a common species in rural and urban areas.
+Their three major impacts are:

-Impact on red squirrel populations.
-There is evidence that red squirrel populations were already declining due to loss of habitat.
-However grey squirrels are larger and better at competing for food.
-Grey squirrels also carry the squirrel pox virus which doesn’t harm grey squirrels but is fatal to red squirrels.
-Red squirrels have been considered extinct in Devon for at least 50 years.
+Decline in Red Squirrel populations.
+There’s evidence that Red Squirrel populations were already declining due to loss of habitat.
+However, Grey Squirrels are larger and better at competing for food.
+Grey Squirrels also carry the squirrel pox virus which doesn’t harm them but is fatal to Red Squirrels.
+Red Squirrels have been considered extinct in Devon for at least 50 years.

 Predation on birds, eggs and chicks.